 Sponsored by the SCSU Police Department, the Rape Aggression Defense system is a program of realistic self-defense tactics and techniques for women.
 It is a comprehensive, women-only course that begins with awareness, prevention, risk reduction and risk avoidance, progressing to the basics of hands-on defense training.
-The courses are taught by nationally certified RAD instructors and provide each student with a workbook/reference manual.
+The courses are taught by nationally certified RAD instructors.
 At SCSU, there are six certified instructors.
-The training extends across five or six weeks, and the sessions are about two hours each.
 The course is free and open to all female employees and students of the university.
+For information contact Officer Pantani at pantania@SouthernCT.edu.